hjdhjd/homebridge-unifi-protect/docs/MQTT.md

   * MQTT is configured per-controller.
 This allows you to have different MQTT brokers for different Protect controllers, if needed.
   * If connectivity to the broker is lost, it will perpetually retry to connect in one-minute intervals.
   * If a bad URL is provided, MQTT support will not be enabled.
+  * Some messages are controller-specific, such as those for the liveviews and securitysystem topics.
+To use these topics, make sure you use the controller MAC address when you create your topic strings.